 Hi my name is Randolph Reyes (Randy) with my first blog contribution!
 I am Premier Field Engineer specializing in Active Directory and Windows Desktop.
 Today I will like to share a recent trace taken from a Windows 7 system.

-In this particular engagement WDRaaS+ we detected almost all the Windows 7 system (7,000 Computers) experiencing boot time not with in good values using traditional hard-drive (non-SSD).
-Here is an article by Yong Rhee that explain RAP as a Service (RaaS) for those that are interested in getting one scheduled for yourself.
+In this particular engagement WD RAP as a Service+ we detected almost all the Windows 7 system (7,000 Computers) experiencing boot time not with in good values using traditional hard-drive (non-SSD).
+Here is an article by Yong Rhee that explain RAP as a Service for those that are interested in getting one scheduled for yourself.

 Boot time good value traditional hard-drive (non-SSD)

 Boot time good value SSD (Solid State Drive)

 The previous boot time values are my personal experience and not specific times by Microsoft.